HotSauceNinja/SEI-Project-3-DEVERR/README.md

 I changed the head information to include our website name, description and logo, after which I went through the React Slick documentation to prepare implementing the carousel component containing our job categories.
 We initially wanted the component to sit on the home page, but as our website took shape we all agreed it made more sense to host this at the top of the JOBS page.

-After looking at the code again while writing the README, I think a possible update would be to refactor the JobCarousel.js to only use one card which can then be populated with individual job ids and titles.
+As a side note, after looking at the code again while writing the README, I think a possible update for this section would be to refactor the JobCarousel.js to only use one card which can then be populated with individual job ids and titles.

 ### Home Page
 As Alberto was working on styling other parts of the website, I took on populating and styling the home page.

 I created the hero and footer, and selected a small number of images to choose from for background, to give the website a sleek, vibrant and fresh look.
 The images had to include sharp design elements to accentuate the GlassMorphism, and we were keen to have a dynamic background that suggested a network of collaboration.

 ![styling](https://github.com/HotSauceNinja/SEI-Project-3-DEVERR/blob/main/README%20images/style.png?raw=true)

-Working with the same friend I collaborated for Project 1, we processed the hero image to include the DEVERR logo, and edited the selected high resolution image to sharpen it.
+Working with the same friend I collaborated with for [Project 1](https://github.com/HotSauceNinja/SEI-Project-1-HotSauceNinjaGame), we processed the hero image to include the DEVERR logo, and edited the selected high resolution image to sharpen it.

-I then imported all images and styled the home page to ensure the hero sits nicely at any screen width.
+I then imported all images and styled the home page to ensure the hero adapts well to any screen width.

-Last, I wrote the about section of the home page, offering users a brief guide on how to navigate the website.
+Last, I wrote the about section of the home page, offering users a brief guide on how to use the website.

 ### User Index